NBISweden/workshop-reproducible-research/docs/jupyter.md

 ## The basics

-Jupyter notebooks are made up out of cells, and you are currently standing in the first cell in your notebook.
+Jupyter notebooks are made up of cells, and you are currently standing in the first cell in your notebook.
 The fact that it has a green border indicates that it's in "Edit mode", so you can write stuff in it.
 A blue border indicates "Command mode" (see below).
 Cells in Jupyter notebooks can be of two types: